-Trustenergy, the main shareholder of Pego power station in Portugal and a joint venture between ENGIE and Marubeni, has announced its intention to convert the power station’s coal burning unit (due to close in Nov. this year) to burning wood pellets.
+TrustEnergy, the main shareholder of Pego power station in Portugal and a joint venture between ENGIE and Marubeni, has announced its intention to convert the power station’s coal burning unit (due to close in November 2021) to burning wood pellets.

 Burning such large quantities of pellets would have huge impacts both in Portugal and internationally.
 The impacts of biomass burning for electricity generation in Portugal are already devastating ecologically and, on top of this, a conversion would rely either on massively expanding areas of eucalyptus plantations in Portugal, or importing large quantities of wood or pellets from countries like the USA, Canada and Brazil (or both).

-For these reasons, an open letter signed by nine environmental NGOs in Portugal and supported by more than 50 groups internationally has been published to demand that the Portuguese Government and the European Commission DO NOT use public funds to finance a coal-to-biomass conversion at Pego power station.
+For these reasons, an open letter signed by nine environmental NGOs in Portugal and supported by 58 groups internationally has been published to demand that the Portuguese Government and the European Commission DO NOT use public funds to finance a coal-to-biomass conversion at Pego power station.

 Read the full open letter against the Pego power station coal-to-biomass conversion:

 To: The Portuguese Government and the European Commission

 At a time when the impacts of biomass burning on ecosystems, communities and the climate are increasingly clear, the main shareholder of the 628MW Pego power station in Portugal, TrustEnergy, has announced its intention to convert the power station’s coal burning unit (due to close in November 2021) to burning forest “residues”.
 In practice, this would undoubtedly translate into burning trees.